High Density Polyethylene (HDPE)

 HDPE Recycle

 HDPE is a highly recyclable material and can be used to produce new products multiple times without losing its original properties.
-The recycling process of HDPE involves collecting, sorting, and processing the material into a clean, dense material that can be melted down and moulded into recycled plastic pellet.
-HDPE waste can be recycled and made into a wide range of new products, including:
+The recycling process of HDPE involves collecting, sorting, and processing the material into a clean, dense material that can be melted down and molded into new products.
+HDPE can be recycled into a wide range of products, including:

 • Pipes